aabbtree77/twinpeekz/README.md

 std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > const&
 ```

 which should have been just "String".
-Non-debuggable code paths, C++11-14-17-20 layers, the joy of [CMake](https://github.com/onqtam/awesome-cmake)...
+Non-debuggable code paths, 11-14-17-20-23 layers, [CMake](https://github.com/onqtam/awesome-cmake)...

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

-_Edit 2022: The simplicity is kind of no longer there since Go v.1.18 generics: [1](https://planetscale.com/blog/generics-can-make-your-go-code-slower), [2](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/), but the real problem is pervasive pointers and 2-3x slower runtime than that of C. Go could still be optimal for long term maintenance, considering how bad anything else is out there.
-It does have a large community with unique projects such as go-libp2p...
-However, I now consider Nim as a better language.
-It removes both of the most glaring issues of Go, unlike C++/Rust/Zig..._
+_Edit 2022: No longer true since Go v.1.18 generics: [1](https://planetscale.com/blog/generics-can-make-your-go-code-slower), [2](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/).
+The real problem with Go is its pervasive pointers and 2-3x slower runtime than that of C. I now consider Nim as it removes both of these issues with style._

 ## Why OpenGL?

 Vulkan and WebGPU are a mess, OpenGL is the lesser evil.
+Let's stick to Ubuntu, avoid multiple platforms.
+Let's not expect too much from the web space, 3D-wise.

 ## Setup